gfulian/quantas/docs/source/tutorials/qha_tutorial.rst

   V0 = 18.8891(4)

 It is possible to note that, by using the EoS fitting method, slightly different pressure values at each unit-cell volume were obtained.
-With this minimization approache, it could be possible to run the QHA calculation by considering pressures between 0 GPa and 50 GPa.
+With this minimization approach, it could be possible to run the QHA calculation by considering pressures between 0 GPa and 50 GPa.

 :Excercise: